Suit Yourself: Dressing for Your Body Type

 Fit: Many muscular, athletic men have difficulties because their chest is so much wider than their waist.
 Look for slim-fitting dress shirts to help minimize excess fabric.
 For the same reason, you’ll likely have to get your jacket taken in at the sides.
 Keep padding in the shoulders to a minimum to avoid exaggerating a V-shaped torso.
 A slightly longer jacket can help with this as well.

 Pattern: Simplicity is key.
 Subtle pinstripes can look great, but often solid colors work best.

 Accessories: If your torso is large and muscular, you don’t need to draw more attention to it; try to avoid pocket squares and other ornamentation and opt for a solid-color tie.
 Shoes with a bit of ornamentation, like wingtips, will help your lower body feel like more than an afterthought.

-Other tips: Wider lapels and tie will keep your chest looking in proportion.
+Other tips: Wider lapels and ties will keep your chest looking in proportion.

-Primary goal: Prevent yourself from looking overly skinny.
+Primary goal: Prevent yourself from looking overly thin.

 Fit: Keep things slim-fitting to avoid excess fabric but, weather permitting, don’t be afraid to layer for a little extra bulk.
 A double-breasted jacket can look great on a thinner man, particularly a tall one; the horizontal lines drawn by the buttons and lapels help widen the profile.

 Pattern: A larger pattern can add some heft to your frame, but make sure it’s in proportion to your height.